spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 Save this pipeline and run it.

-Check your email, you should see one that says that your pipeline is awaiting judgment.
+Check your email.
+You should see one that says that your pipeline is awaiting judgment.

 ![](images/manual5.png)

-Click on the link in your email and you should see the manual judgment awaiting approval.
+Click on the link in your email.
+You should see the manual judgment awaiting approval.

 ![](images/manual6.png)